 Welcome to Mount Holyoke's Net Price Calculator!
 You've come to the right place.
 We're happy you are beginning to explore how to plan and pay for your college education and we'll help you every step of the way.
-Using the net price calculator, you can find out your estimated eligibility for financial aid should you attend Mount Holyoke College as a first year student, for both merit-based and need-based awards.
+Using the net price calculator, you can find out your estimated eligibility for need-based financial aid should you attend Mount Holyoke College as a first year student.
 The Net Price Calculator is also useful for younger students and their parents as they plan for college costs in the future.

 Colleges have different resources and financial aid policies, so your "net price" will vary from institution to institution.
 Also, special circumstances are considered by financial aid offices on a case-by-case basis.
 If your situation is unusual, you may want to contact the financial aid office at the colleges to which you are admitted.